vivianchengg/unsw-meme/README.md

 <img src="images/login.png" width="300">

-When submitting a response, use the 'Upload Clip' button in the top right-hand corner of the recording screen to submit your own video.
+When submitting a response to the 'Bonus Features' topic in Flipgrid, use the 'Upload Clip' button in the top right-hand corner of the recording screen to submit your own video.

 <img src="images/upload.png" width="200">